-More importantly though, Eddie Graham left behind a better world through his civic work and helped shape many youths that now as adults surely appreciate all that he did.
-But sadly, the tragic way their lives ended will be discussed for generations to come, by fans and non-followers of the grappling game alike.
+More importantly, though, Eddie Graham left behind a better world through his civic work and helped shape many youths that now, as adults, surely appreciate all he did.
+But sadly, the tragic way their lives ended will be discussed for generations to come by fans and non-followers of the grappling game alike.

-Eddie Graham was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996 and inducted posthumously in the WWE Hall of Fame in 2008 by Dusty Rhodes, with his son Mike Graham accepting the honor on his father’s behalf.
+Eddie Graham was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996 and inducted posthumously into the WWE Hall of Fame in 2008 by Dusty Rhodes, with his son Mike Graham accepting the honor on his father’s behalf.